Morel Mushroom Cultivation – How to Grow Yourself

-Collect mature-sized mortals early in the day and keep them in cold storage as soon as possible, until you are ready to work with them.
+You can also make use of mushroom growing kits available in the market.
 In a clean, secluded place (perhaps in the quiet corner of your bathroom, or kitchen) pierce the narrow end of the mortise using a sterile wire or paper clip, then use the cord to hang the mortise in a petri dish with the agar mixture.
 Gently stroke it down on the mortise to release the spores in the petri dish If no spores fall, let the morel hang for a few hours.

 A day or so later, you will notice that a spider-like filament has begun to form

 Once a good mesh is formed, prepare a growing media of 5 parts of annual grass seed that is soaked for 24 hours and 1 part of the soil is drained.
 Place 2c medium in quart jars, fit with filter discs and rings and sterilize jars for 1 hour.
 Using a sterile knife, cut a few pieces of the agar mixture and place in a moderately cooled jar, shake to mix, cover, and keep in a cool (68F) dark place for 4-6 weeks.
 Rusty-colored sclerotia should develop.

 20% sand, 30% potting soil, and 50% organic matter (5% sphagnum moss, 5% canola or soybean meal, 10% grain hole, 80% wood chips and leaves).
 The pH should be 7.1-7.3.
 Soak and drain.
 Prepare a hard-bottom tray with a 1 “layer of soaked, drained grass seeds and set the first tray on top.
 Disinfect for 1 hour.
 Place in a disposable bag (still in the tray).

 Using a sterile spoon, mix 1 / 2c culture in the top tray